Niagara Falls Canada is the perfect weekend getaway destination. Discover how to visit all of the best sites in Niagara Falls in two fun-filled days.

 To admire both Horseshoe Falls and the American Falls, located across the river gorge, walk north from the Welcome Centre on the sidewalk beside the Niagara Parkway.

 The 12-kilometre-long Niagara Gorge traces the path of the falls over the last 12,000 years from Queenston to its current spot.
 The rocks of the sides of the gorge are 400 million years old.

 Journey Behind the Falls

-To see Niagara Falls up close, take the ‘Journey Behind the Falls’ located at the Welcome Centre.
+For an up-close view of Niagara Falls, take the ‘Journey Behind the Falls’ located at the Welcome Centre.

 An elevator descends 38 metres to tunnels drilled into the bedrock.
-Exiting the elevator, you are at the Lower Observation Deck, right beside the roaring falls.
-You will get a little wet, but it is a lot of fun.
+Exit the elevator at the Lower Observation Deck, right beside the roaring falls.
+Get a little wet, but it’s a lot of fun.
 (They supply rain ponchos too!)

 A network of tunnels, carved over 100 years ago, leads to two portals.
 The Cataract Portal and the Great Falls Portal are located directly behind the falls.
 Feel the power of the falls up close.

 The large, glass-walled conservatory is home to over 2000 vibrantly-coloured butterflies.